Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Introduction

-Cisco Nexus Dashboard Fabric Controller aka NDFC (formerly known as Data Center Network Manager aka DCNM) runs exclusively as an application service on top of the Cisco Nexus Dashboard Cluster.
-Nexus Dashboard cluster uses Kubernetes at its core with customized extensions, thereby realizing secure and scaled-out platform for deployment of microservices-based applications.
-Nexus Dashboard Cluster provides Active/Active HA (High Availability) for all applications running on top of that cluster.
+Cisco Nexus Dashboard Fabric Controller (NDFC), formerly known as Data Center Network Manager (DCNM), runs exclusively as an application service on top of Cisco Nexus Dashboard (ND).
+Nexus Dashboard uses Kubernetes at its core with customized extensions, creating a secure, scaled-out platform for microservices-based application deployment.
+Nexus Dashboard provides Active/Active HA (High Availability) for all applications running on top of that cluster.

 Note: The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.

-You can deploy NDFC on either a Virtual Nexus Dashboard cluster, also known as vND, or Physical Nexus Dashboard cluster, also known as pND.
-In either case, NDFC, being a native microservices-based application, supports true scale-out where system scale can be increased simply by adding extra nodes to the Nexus Dashboard cluster.
-The system requirements and qualified scale support depends on the Nexus Dashboard deployment model.
-Refer to Networking Requirements to validate NDFC verified scale information.
+You can deploy NDFC on either a Physical Nexus Dashboard Cluster (pND) or a Virtual Nexus Dashboard cluster (vND).
+In either case, as a native microservices-based application, NDFC supports true scale-out.
+This means that simply adding extra nodes to the Nexus Dashboard cluster increases the system scale.
+The system requirements and qualified scale support depend on the Nexus Dashboard deployment model.
+Refer to the Networking Requirements section to validate NDFC verified scale information.

 Networking with Nexus Dashboard

-NDFC being an application that runs on top of Cisco Nexus Dashboard cluster, uses the networking interfaces of the Nexus Dashboard to manage, automate, configure, maintain, and monitor the Cisco Nexus and MDS family of switches.
-In this section, we will briefly review the networking for the Nexus Dashboard cluster.
+As an application that runs on top of Nexus Dashboard, NDFC uses the networking interfaces of Nexus Dashboard to manage, automate, configure, maintain, and monitor the Cisco Nexus and MDS family of switches.
+In this section, we will briefly review networking guidelines for the Cisco Nexus Dashboard cluster.

-Each Nexus Dashboard node in a cluster has two interfaces:
+Each Nexus Dashboard node in a cluster has two interfaces, each in a different subnet:

-As the name implies, Nexus Dashboard management interface connects to the management network that typically is used for web/API access to the Nexus Dashboard cluster.
-Nexus Dashboard data interface typically provides IP reachability to the physical data center network infrastructure.
+As the name implies, the Nexus Dashboard management interface connects to the management network, and it typically provides web/API access to the Nexus Dashboard cluster.
+The Nexus Dashboard data interface typically provides IP reachability to the physical data center network infrastructure.

 This section describes the purpose and functionality of the networks as they are used by the Nexus Dashboard services.